majcen-dev/cors-api-proxy/README.md

 You can also retrieve any server rendered website as text/plain for the purposes of [parsing](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser).<br/>
 For that select the content type **html**.

-You can also proxy POST requests but that feature is currently experimental.
+You can also proxy POST requests.
 More details below.

 ### Throttling:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Repeated usage is throttled via [Express Rate Limit](https://www.npmjs.com/package/express-rate-limit) and [Express Slow Down](https://www.npmjs.com/package/express-slow-down).<br/>